valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle.md

 This illustrates a typical framework-based approach for creating projects - a minimal project for seeing core Flask and SQLAlchemy services in action.

-Frameworks are flexible, and leverage your existing dev environment (IDE, git, etc).
-But the manual effort is time-consuming, and complex.
-This minimal project does not provide:

-* an API endpoint for each table

-* a User Interface

-* any security, or business logic (multi-table derivations and constraints).

 Execute using the Run Configuration, and test with `cURL`.
 The relevant code is `api/end_points.py`.

 <details markdown>